Methodology

 | Water stress | Agriculture Non-agriculture | m³ H₂Oe (cubic meters of water equivalents, adjusted for scarcity) | Group adjusting water use by local scarcity and competition factors.
 Using 1 m³ in water-scarce regions counts for more than in water-abundant regions.
 Highlights where water demand is most critical for ecosystems and people. |

-| Pollution | SO₂ NOₓ NH₃ | kg of emissions (SO₂, NOₓ, NH₃) | Capture emissions that typically drive terrestrial acidification.
+| Pollution | SO₂ NOₓ NH₃ | kg of emissions (SO₂, NOₓ, NH₃) | Captures emissions that typically drive terrestrial acidification.
 Expressed as kilograms of each pollutant released. |

 Scientific frameworks and data